About CHS

 Model Diversity, Equity, Inclusion & Belonging

-We respect and embrace the diversity of our community and are committed to being an inclusive organization that values social equity and where all people can feel respected, and valued.
+We respect and embrace the diversity of our community and are committed to weaving that diversity into our programs, actions, and results.

 Provide Accessibility

-We provide services that are easy to find, use, and understand.
+We provide services that are easy to find, understand, and utilize.

 Champion Collaboration